Moreholidays February Shower with a Friend Day

 Don't Call it a Donut!

 On the outside, the visual appearance of Paczkek looks very much like a donut.
 It is fried in oil, like a donut.
 However, don’t mistake it for a donut.
-Paczki are made from dough with richer, somewhat different ingredients, containing more sugar and eggs.
+The dough used to make Paczki are with richer, somewhat different ingredients, containing more sugar and eggs.
 It also has a little grain alcohol, which keeps the oil from penetrating deeply into the dough.
 This gives them a fluffier composition.
 Properly made, it is also larger and rounder than a donut.
 In the Middle Ages, Paczki was first filled with pork fat.
 It didn’t take long for bakeries and common folk in the Middle Ages to begin using sweet fillings, including prunes, apricot, raspberry, lemon, and custard.
 Over a few hundred years, many other sweet fillings were used.
 Today, we have gluten-free Paczki available.
 The finished product is either glazed on the outside or dusted or rolled in powdered sugar.

 Did You Know?
 Paczki is the plural form of the word.
 The singular form is “paczek”.
 If you ever see it spelled as “Paczkis”, it is incorrect!